spotinst/help/src/docs/administration/policies/create-new-policy.md

    - Account: These permissions relate to products and services that have resources at the account level.
 You will select the relevant accounts separately for each user or group once you attach the policy to them.
    - Organization: The permissions relate to products and services that have resources at the organization level.

-Once a policy has been created, you will not be able to change the policy type.
+Once a policy has been created, you can not change the policy type.

 ### Service